 - Adware Adware is not exactly malicious but they do breach privacy of the users.
 They display ads on computer's desktop or inside individual programs.
 They can be attached with free to use software, thus main source of revenue for such developers.
 They monitor your interests and display relevant ads.
-An attacker can embed malicious code inside the software and adware can monitor your system activities and can even compromise your machine. - Spyware It is a program or we can say a software that monitors your activities on computer and reveal collected information to interested party.
+An attacker can embed malicious code inside the software and adware can monitor your system activities and can even compromise your machine. - □ Spyware It is a program or we can say a software that monitors your activities on computer and reveal collected information to interested party.
 Spyware are generally dropped by Trojans, viruses or worms.
 Once dropped they install themselves and sits silently to avoid detection.
 One of the most common examples of spyware is KEYLOGGER.
-The basic job of key logger is to record user keystrokes with timestamp.
-Thus capturing interesting information like username, passwords, credit card details etc. - Ransom ware It is a type of malware that will either encrypt your files or will lock your computer making it inaccessible either partially or wholly.
-Then a screen will be displayed asking for money i.e. ransom in exchange. - Scare ware It masquerades as a tool to help fix your system but when the software is executed it will infect your system or completely destroy it.
-The software will display a message to frighten you and force you to take some action like pay them to fix your system. - Root kits are designed to gain root access or we can say administrative privileges in the user system.
-Once they gain the root access, the exploiter can do anything from stealing private files to stealing private data. - Zombies They work similar to Spyware.
-Infection mechanism is same but they don't spy and steal information rather they wait for the command from hackers. - 2 Theft of intellectual property means violation of intellectual property rights like copyrights, patents etc.
+The basic job of key logger is to record user keystrokes with

-- 3 Identity theft means to act someone else to obtain person's personal information or to access vital information they have like accessing the computer or social media account of a person by logining into the account by using their login credentials. - 4 Theft of equipment and information is increasing these days due to the mobile nature of devices and increasing information capacity. - 5 Sabotage means destroying company's website to cause loss of confidence on part of its customers. - 6 Information extortion means theft of company's property or information to receive payment in exchange.
+- 2 Theft of intellectual property means violation of intellectual property rights like copyrights, patents etc. - Identity theft means to act someone else to obtain person's personal information or to access vital information they have like accessing the computer or social media account of a person by logining into the account by using their login credentials. - 4 Theft of equipment and information is increasing these days due to the mobile nature of devices and increasing information capacity. - 5 Sabotage means destroying company's website to cause loss of confidence on part of its customers. - Information extortion means theft of company's property or information to receive payment in exchange.
 For example ransom ware may lock victim's file making them inaccessible thus forcing victim to make payment in exchange.
 Only after payment that victim's files will be unlocked.

-1.6 Types of new generation information security threats.
+3.2.1 Types of new generation information security threats.